hamidahoderinwale/astro_site/src/pages/posts/stupidwriting.md

 To be clear, I don’t think all of this is true to the full extent: I recently wrote a [3,000-word spiel](https://www.hamidah.me/posts/poetrydefence/) defending poetic expression.
 I think the ability to write well is important, and I have long ways to go before being near good, but I think it’s worth trying.

-In a GROWTH MINDSET fashion, I'm trying to improve: going from optimizing for sheer quantity to being slightly more intentional.
+I’m trying to improve in true GROWTH MINDSET fashion: going from optimizing for sheer quantity to being slightly more intentional.

 Frankly, I’m not inclined to become the type of writer who would win a Pulitzer ([and I don’t think most aspiring writers should either](https://malwarwickonbooks.com/how-much-is-a-pulitzer-prize-worth/)).
 Though I’ll admit that being a popular Sstack writer would be nice.
 Generally, the centre of my motivation comes from having a medium to convey my beliefs.
 I think they’re transmittable through more concrete forms in what I build and connect with people, but I’m excited about the prospect of having my *stupid writing* as a memento I can return to.
 Conditional on doing anything substantial; perhaps this extends beyond me.